Who was Mary Magdalene?

 We should be serving the Lord physically and financially, with our strength, time and money

-Near Christ in His hour of need – We are also in a time of urgency.
+She was near Christ in His hour of need – We are also in a time of urgency.
 The harvest is ripe, and the workers are few.

-Rising early, anxious to serve the Lord
+She rose early, anxious to serve the Lord.

-Available to receive His message – You aren’t available if you are so busy that you never stop to meditate on the things of the Lord or listen to that still, small voice.
+She was available to receive His message – You aren’t available if you are so busy that you never stop to meditate on the things of the Lord or listen to that still, small voice.
 You aren’t available if you never open God’s Word.

 Mary recognized the Master’s voice.
 My sheep know my voice.